rajshekhar45/Real-time-crime-reporting-system/README.md

-# Real-time-crime-reporting-system
-A real-time crime reporting system that enables users to report crimes such as theft, accidents, and assaults.
-The system automatically detects the user's location using the Google Maps API and forwards the report to the nearest police station.
  🚔 Real-Time Crime Reporting System 🆘
 A real-time crime reporting system that enables users to report crimes such as theft, accidents, and assaults.
 The system automatically detects the user's location using the Google Maps API and forwards the report to the nearest police station.

 🔹 Features